sarapohland/parce-nav/README.md

 python navigation/perception/networks/classification/test.py --test_data lunar-nav --model_dir models/lunar-nav/classify/
 ```

 The argument test_data is used to indicate which dataset should be used to evaluate your classification model, which should be lunar-nav if you are using the default evaluation dataset.
 The argument model_dir is used to specify where your trained classification model was saved.
 This should be the same location defined as the output_dir in step 3d.
+You can optionally use the use_gpu flag if you want to evaluate your model using a GPU.
 This script will save a confusion matrix to the model_dir directory.

 ## 4) Design Overall Competency Estimator

 ### 4a.
-Download the configuration files
+Download the model files

 If you have not done so already, download the models folder from [here](https://drive.google.com/drive/folders/1_oob1W8P_NH8YmVQNqvRDHeDdVz_FVWv?usp=share_link) and place it in the main directory (`parce`).
 This folder contains the default lunar image reconstruction model, along with the model architectures and training parameters used to train the model.
 The trained overall competency estimator used in the paper is also contained in this folder.
 If you want to modify the configurations to train new models, go through the remaining steps in this section.
+To evaluate the reconstruction model, see substep 4e.
+To evaluate the overall competency estimator, see 4g.
+To visualize examples of overall model competency estimates, see substep 4h.
 Otherwise, you can skip to step 5.

 ### 4b.
 Define the model architecture